-This restricted stock unit equity percentage, when applied to the sum of each named executive officer's annual salary and his annual target cash incentive opportunity, approximates the total cash value of equity incentive awards at target we would typically grant to such named executive officer annually under our executive compensation program.
-While the equity percentage assigned to a particular executive is considered a guideline and is used by our compensation committee together with annual salary, annual cash incentive opportunity and any other equity incentive awards, such as the performance stock option awards described below, to evaluate each executive officer's "total compensation," the compensation committee retains discretion to vary the amount of any such executive's annual equity grant based on performance factors, the overall dilutive impact of our employee equity grant program, the amount of unvested equity awards already held by such executive, perceived anomalies in the current valuation of our common stock or otherwise.
-Our compensation committee determined that, in keeping with our "pay for performance" philosophy, it was advisable to subject all stock option awards, and a substantial portion of the restricted stock unit awards made to our named executive officers in fiscal year 2016, to vesting based on the achievement of performance metrics the committee believed would increase stockholder value.
+This restricted stock unit equity percentage, when applied to the sum of each named executive officer's base salary and his annual short-term cash incentive opportunity at target, approximates the total cash value of restricted stock unit awards at target that we would typically grant to such named executive officer annually under our executive compensation program.
+While the equity percentage assigned to a particular executive is considered a guideline and is used by our compensation committee together with annual salary, short-term cash incentive opportunities and other equity incentive awards, such as the performance stock option awards described below, to evaluate each executive officer's "total compensation," the compensation committee retains discretion to vary the amount of any such executive's annual equity grant based on performance factors, the overall dilutive impact of contemplated and previously granted equity awards, the amount of unvested equity awards already held by such executive, perceived anomalies in the current valuation of our common stock or other factors determined to be appropriate by the compensation committee.
+Our compensation committee determined that, in keeping with our "pay for performance" philosophy, it was advisable to subject all stock option awards, and a substantial portion of the restricted stock unit awards, made to our named executive officers in fiscal year 2017 to vesting based on the achievement of performance metrics the committee believed would increase stockholder value.

 Time-Based Equity Incentives.
-In fiscal year 2016, we provided each of our named executive officers with long-term equity incentives through the grant of restricted stock units subject to time-based vesting under our 2012 Omnibus Incentive Plan.
+In fiscal year 2017, we provided each of our named executive officers with long-term equity incentives through the grant of restricted stock units subject to time-based vesting under our 2012 Omnibus Incentive Plan.
 Our compensation committee granted restricted stock units because they believe they provide a valuable retention incentive to our executives.
 In addition, our compensation committee believes that because restricted stock units require fewer shares to deliver the same amount of retention incentive to a given executive than a stock option award, restricted stock units also reduce the overall potential dilution to our stockholders from our equity compensation programs.

-In fiscal year 2016, as part of our annual equity compensation program, we granted our Chief Executive Officer 14,751 restricted stock units, our Chief Financial Officer 5,155 restricted stock units, our Senior Vice President and General Manager, RF & Microwave, 5,155 restricted stock units, our Senior Vice President, Operations, 4,564 restricted stock units and our Senior Vice President and Chief Scientist, Photonics, 4,120 restricted stock units, in each case subject to time-based vesting based on their continued employment over four years.
-Our compensation committee approved these restricted stock units based on its business judgment that they reflected an appropriate level of long-term incentive to retain these officers.
-The size of each award was determined by the compensation committee based on considerations of the factors described above.
+In fiscal year 2017, as part of our annual equity compensation program, we granted our Chief Executive Officer 12,716 restricted stock units, our Chief Financial Officer 4,394 restricted stock units, our Senior Vice President and Chief Scientist, Photonics 3,242 restricted stock units, our Senior Vice President, Operations 3,890 restricted stock units and our Senior Vice President and General Manager, Networks 3,939 restricted stock units, in each case, subject to time-based vesting based on their continued employment with us over four years.
+Our compensation committee approved these restricted stock unit awards based on its business judgment that they reflected an appropriate level of long-term incentive necessary to retain these executives.
+The size of each award was determined by the compensation committee based on its consideration of the factors described above.
+In addition, we granted our Senior Vice President and Chief Scientist, Photonics, 50,000 restricted stock units that vest based on his continued employment over five years as a further long-term retention incentive.
+Our compensation committee approved this award based on its business judgment that a further sizeable retention incentive was necessary to retain this executive due to the expiration of the Retention Plan described below, the importance of the executive to our business given the recent shift in our business mix toward the optical and photonic markets and our growth aspirations in those markets, and his significant knowledge, responsibilities and capabilities in these areas.